 However, the stated project that is likely to have some insignificant environmental and social impacts.
 Therefore, the project is fully considered as Schedule 1 which needs full Environmental Impact Assessment.
 The ESIA laws and guidelines of Ethiopia require the preparation of environmental impact statement (EIS)/ESIA report and its submission to the EPA or REA for projects requiring ESIA.
 The legal documents also state that an EIS should contain sufficient information that enable the determination of whether or under what conditions the project should proceed.
 Furthermore, they included a list of contents that should be in the EIS as a minimum requirement.

-PROJEECT AREA DESCRIPTION
+PROJECT AREA DESCRIPTION

 5.1 General